garrisoneel/tamus_ai/readme.md

     ```

 *   **Launch the interactive TUI (Text User Interface):** This is the most common way to use the tool for a conversational session.
-    1. Run the `opencode` command by itself in your project directory:
+    1. Run the `opencode` command by itself in your project directory **in a terminal emulator from the options in the prerequisites section**:
         ```bash
         opencode
         ```